dggavancho/yafosan/README.md

 7. Carefully bend the rings open and insert the punched paper.
 8. Insert the second cover (this will be the **front** cover).
 The paper should now be securely held in place.

+## Attribution

+YAFOSAN is shared in the spirit of open source and making.
+If this project is useful to you, a shout-out or link back to the original repo is appreciated, but never required.

+---

+## License

+This project is licensed under the **MIT License**.
+See the [LICENSE.md](LICENSE.md) file for details.